-- 31. Retail deposits are divided into 'stable' and 'less stable' portions of funds as described below. - 32.
-Stable deposits are those deposits that are fully covered by the Financial Claims Scheme (or an effective government deposit insurance scheme) and where: - (a) the depositor has other established relationships with the ADI that make deposit withdrawal highly unlikely; or - (b) the deposits are in transactional accounts (e.g. accounts where salaries are automatically credited). - 33.
-Less stable deposits are those deposits that do not meet the requirements of stable deposits. - 34.
+- 35. Retail deposits are divided into 'stable' and 'less stable' portions of funds, as described below. - 36.
+Stable deposits are the portion of deposits that are fully covered by the Financial Claims Scheme (or an effective government deposit insurance scheme) where: - (a) the depositor has other established relationships with the ADI that make deposit withdrawal highly unlikely; or

+- (b) the deposits are in transactional accounts (e.g. accounts where salaries are automatically credited). - 37.
+Less stable deposits are the portion of deposits that do not meet the requirements of stable deposits. - 38.
 Certain types of deposits are considered more likely to be withdrawn in a time of stress.
-These include high-value deposits (i.e. deposits above the government deposit guarantee threshold), deposits from customers who do not have other established relationships with an ADI that make the deposit withdrawal unlikely, deposits that can be accessed primarily through the internet and deposits with promotional interest rates.

-35. An ADI must assess each relevant account or product against the following scorecard:
+These include high-value deposits (i.e. deposits above any government deposit guarantee limit), deposits from customers who do not have other established relationships with an ADI that make the deposit withdrawal unlikely, deposits where the internet is integral to the design, marketing and usage of the account and deposits with promotional interest rates. - 39.
+An ADI must assess each less stable account or product balance against the following scorecard: